 Beavers can have a profound impact on rivers and the life in and around them, including our beloved trout.
 Their reintroduction to the UK is provoking a polarisation of views which we feel is unhelpful and is often based on a rather superficial understanding of the science and the experience of beaver introductions elsewhere in Europe.
-Beavers live in rivers, and yet their effect on fish is rarely mentioned, and then only in relation to dams and upstream migration of (mainly) salmon, with little mention of the essential downstream migration of juveniles and smolts heading out to sea.
+Beavers live in rivers, and yet their impact on fish is rarely mentioned, and then usually in relation to dams and upstream migration of (mainly) salmon, with little mention of the essential downstream migration of juveniles and smolts heading out to sea.

 The pages on this website are an attempt to bring some balance and a somewhat deeper understanding of beavers and their impacts.
 The pages also contain many links to reports, articles and other websites for more information.

 Click the links below to be taken to the relevant section on the beaver pages.
 The page will open in a new tab.